zs0606/express-calculator/README.md

 # Express-Calculator

-// *Activity Instructions*
-//  You will create an Express calculator application with one `GET` route able to take in three parameters:
-//an operation and two numbers.
+## Instructions

-// There are four operation values which a user may use: *addition, subtraction, multiplication, and division.*
+There are four operation values which a user may use: *addition, subtraction, multiplication, and division.*
-//one more param for sorry not valid
+The route format to use is `http://localhost:3000/:operator/:num1/:num2`.

-// When the route is hit, your browser should display the result of the math operation and the two numbers on the screen.
+When that route is hit, your browser should display the result of the math operation and the two numbers on the screen.
-// For example, when the user goes to the url `http://localhost:3000/addition/10/1`, the page should display 11.
+For example, when the user goes to `http://localhost:3000/addition/10/1`, the page should display 11.

+## How to run this application
+- `npm install`
+- `node calculator.js`